dart-lang/leak_tracker/pkgs/leak_tracker_web_tests/README.md

+# Web tests for leak tracker

-This package contains web tests for leak tracker.
+This package contains web-platform tests for leak tracker.

 The tests are in separate package, because:
 1. `flutter test --platform chrome` fails for any test folder except `test`.